Increase access to and success in high-quality post-secondary educational opportunities.

 Brooklyn Friends School

 To be divided as follows: $15,000 each year to help support the Horizons academic enrichment program at Brooklyn Friends School; and $25,000 each year to support capacity building in fundraising

 To be divided as follows: $75,000 each year to help accelerate the development of literacy and math skills for at-risk preschoolers in Brooklyn; and an additional $25,000 in the first year to help support a pilot program with Family Child Care Providers

 Brooklyn Public Library

-To help support Classroom, Inc.'s school day, afterschool, and summer programming in inner-city Archdiocese of New York schools
+To help support Classroom, Inc.'s school day, afterschool, and summer programming in inner-city Catholic schools and provide a new digital learning program to three schools

 Fund for the City of New York, Inc.

 To help support the Child Care and Early Education Fund, a collaborative fund dedicated to improving early care and education in New York City